pavlelekic/react-native-gridview/README.md

 ## Why do you need this?

 If you try to make a grid view in React Native the way it is described in the docs you will encounter several problems.
-You need to specify exact with of your items in the list.
-Which means you need to measure the available width for the whole grid, and divide that number by the number of columns you wish to have.
+You need to specify exact width of your items in the list.
+To do that you need to measure the available width for the whole grid, and divide that number by the number of columns you wish to have.
 There is no way to use percentages or flexbox to define the width of items, you have to do these calculations manually.

 When you divide the available width with the number of columns, you will get a number that is most likely not a whole number, which means that antialiasing will kick in when rendering borders of your items.
 You might not care about this problem, but if you have 1px borders of your items they will not look nice and crisp.